MithraBijumon/LS---Web-Dev/Week 4/Assignment.md

 ####  Basic Styling

-- Keep minimal styling with Bootstrap or CSS
+- Keep impressive styling with Bootstrap or CSS
 - Optional: Add your own creativity for UI improvements

 ---